rmannibucau/batchee/README.md

 ### GUI
 #### JAX-RS resource

-`org.apache.batchee.gui.service.JBatchResource` maps more or less `javax.batch.operations.JobOperator` API to JAXRS.
+`org.apache.batchee.jaxrs.server.JBatchResourceImpl` maps more or less `javax.batch.operations.JobOperator` API to JAXRS.

-To define it with CXF you can use the `CXFNonSpringServlet` in a servlet container, in a JavaEE container you surely already have it and just need to define a custom `javax.ws.rs.core.Application` with `JBatchResource` as class in `getClasses` and configure `org.apache.batchee.gui.service.JBatchExceptionMapper` if you want to map `javax.batch.operations.BatchRuntimeException` to status 500:
+To define it with CXF you can use the `CXFNonSpringServlet` in a servlet container, in a JavaEE container you surely already have it and just need to define a custom `javax.ws.rs.core.Application` with `JBatchResource` as class in `getClasses` and configure `org.apache.batchee.jaxrs.server.JBatchExceptionMapper` if you want to map `javax.batch.operations.BatchRuntimeException` to status 500:

 ```xml